-American Friction Welding’s mission and policy is to support our customers’ success by consistently delivering products on time that meet or exceed their requirements and expectations.
+American Friction Welding’s mission and policy continue to support our customers’ success by consistently delivering products on time that meet or exceed their requirements and expectations.

 American Friction Welding’s management is committed to continually improving the effectiveness of the quality program and the business system.
 The entire organization at American Friction Welding is to seek and implement the best process available to serve our customers.